Editor’s Note: This post has been updated with new links and content to better serve our readers.

 How often your ads are displayed is determined by the following:

 There is no set cost for an ad campaign as it is auction-based.
 CPC can range between $2-$5 per click, but if you want to be a bit more aggressive, you will pay somewhere between $6-$8 per click.

 The cost might be high due to less time spent on LinkedIn than other platforms like Facebook.
 With more ad inventory, the costs tend to decline.
 If you find that an ad is getting a high CTR, switch to CPM to save.

 Minimum costs to advertise in Campaign Manager are as follows:

 - $2 minimum bid for CPC or CPM

 - $10 total budget per campaign (optional for Sponsored Content)

-LinkedIn ads may tend to be more expensive than Facebook and Twitter ads — but the return on investment could be greater if you are reaching the right audience on the platform they are most active.
+LinkedIn ads can be more expensive than Facebook and Twitter ads, it’s true.
+But the return on investment can be greater if you are reaching the right audience on the platform where they’re most active.

 LinkedIn Ads Tracking and Optimization

 You can follow all the best practices for setting up your LinkedIn ads campaign, but performance varies depending on several factors like industry, ad budget, and target audience.